ids-s1-21/project-team/proposal/proposal.md

 By the forth preliminary analysis, we analyzed the different theatres and their frequency.

+By the previous preliminary analysis, we found that there are a bulk of different theatres with different seat capacity; percent sold of seat capacity impacts average ticket price.
+The size of a theatre might be a variable which influences the relationship between percent sold of seat capacity and average ticket price.
+We are going to mutate the theatres into different categories by size and do visualization.

+Moreover, we are going to create a new column which shows how long does each show in each theatre run, by “mutate” function.

 To support our hypothesis before, we have to draw graphs of the variables in the hypothesis correspondingly– the positive correlation